fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 Description
 -----------

-This command makes it easy for fish scripts and functions to handle arguments in a manner 100% identical to how fish builtin commands handle their arguments.
-You pass a sequence of arguments that define the options recognized, followed by a literal ``--``, then the arguments to be parsed (which might also include a literal ``--``).
+This command makes it easy for fish scripts and functions to handle arguments like how fish builtin commands handle their arguments.
+You pass arguments that define the known options, followed by a literal ``--``, then the arguments to be parsed (which might also include a literal ``--``). ``argparse`` then sets variables to indicate the passed options with their values, and sets $argv (and always $argv) to the remaining arguments.
 More on this in the `usage <#usage>`__ section below.

-Each OPTION_SPEC can be written in the `domain specific language <#option-specifications>`__ described below or created using the companion :ref:`fish_opt <cmd-fish_opt>` command.
+Each option specification (``OPTION_SPEC``) is written in the `domain specific language <#option-specifications>`__ described below.
 All OPTION_SPECs must appear after any argparse flags and before the ``--`` that separates them from the arguments to be parsed.

 Each option that is seen in the ARG list will result in a var name of the form ``_flag_X``, where ``X`` is the short flag letter and the long flag name.
 The OPTION_SPEC always requires a short flag even if it can't be used.
 So there will always be ``_flag_X`` var set using the short flag letter if the corresponding short or long flag is seen.
 The long flag name var (e.g., ``_flag_help``) will only be defined, obviously, if the OPTION_SPEC includes a long flag name.

 For example ``_flag_h`` and ``_flag_help`` if ``-h`` or ``--help`` is seen.
 The var will be set with local scope (i.e., as if the script had done ``set -l _flag_X``).
-If the flag is a boolean (that is, does not have an associated value) the values are the short and long flags seen.
-If the option is not a boolean flag the values will be zero or more values corresponding to the values collected when the ARG list is processed.
+If the flag is a boolean (that is, it just is passed or not, it doesn't have a value) the values are the short and long flags seen.
+If the option is not a boolean the values will be zero or more values corresponding to the values collected when the ARG list is processed.
 If the flag was not seen the flag var will not be set.

 Options
 -------